 Age discrimination is a pervasive problem when it comes to employment.
 Older workers often face greater hurdles in landing employment and may find themselves passed over for job promotions in favor of younger employees.
 One of the reasons for this is due to the salary that older workers can command based on their years of experience.
 Younger workers tend to come cheaper and employers may illegally try to discriminate against older employees in order to keep their costs down.

-If you believe you have been the victim of age discrimination in the workplace, the knowledgeable employment law attorneys at Derek T. Smith Law Group, PLLC in New York can help.
+If you believe you have been the victim of age discrimination in the workplace, the knowledgeable employment discrimination attorneys at Derek Smith Law Group, PLLC in New York can help.

 - 5 Signs to Identify Child Sexual Abuse - October 13, 2020

 - New York State Employees Are Entitled to Paid Sick Leave - October 9, 2020

 - How to Get Paid for Your Commute - October 1, 2020

 - How Employees Can Take Paid Leave While Schools Are Closed - September 14, 2020

 - George Floyd’s Death Opens Communications About Race at Work - June 19, 2020